 I have a confession to make: At various times in my life, I have had bias and prejudice towards various people or groups.
 It took me a while to figure this out.

 Bias and prejudice, generally speaking, aren’t funny, but I do have a funny story to tell about the day I first understood these concepts.

 When I was teenager, I went through a phase in which I had very strong opinions about the negative messages in many songs on the radio.
 And it is fine that I went through this phase.
 Some songs do have negative messages.

 However, sometimes in my zeal for this cause, I formed strong opinions about songs and musicians based on very little research, evidence, or reasoning.

-One day I was talking to a friend, and he said that he liked Pat Benatar’s song “Hell is for Children” (child of the 70s and 80s here).
-I knew nothing of this song; nor had I listened to it before.
+One day I was talking to a friend, and he said that he liked Pat Benatar’s song “Hell is for Children”.
+(Clearly I am a child of the 70s and 80s here).
+I knew nothing of this song.
+Nor had I listened to it before.
 And I had no idea who Pat Benatar was.
 Certainly I had never read the lyrics of the song.

 But, heavens to mercury, did that song title “Hell is for Children” send me on a little tirade.
 I remember lecturing my friend about how terrible the song was and how awful it was that this woman would write it.
 Apparently, just by hearing the title, I had decided that this woman was singing about sending children to hell.
 And I decided that it was my duty to censure her for her egregious lyrics.

-I’ve always had a bit of Joan of Arc in me and am passionate about moral issues.
-(As, of course, you already know if you have been reading my blog for any length of time or have spent five minutes in the same room with me).
+I’ve always had a bit of Joan of Arc in me.
+And I am passionate about moral issues.
+(You probably already know this if you have been reading my blog for any length of time.
+Or have spent five minutes in the same room with me).